artkolpakov/one-time-pad/README.md

 Generates a random key (which is then used for encryption/decryption) of the specified length.

-Use this syntax for keygen: keygen <keylength>
+Use this syntax for keygen: keygen ‹keylength›

 ---------------------------------------------